CalabreseLab/seekr2.0_update_manuscript/wiggles/README_general_wiggle_instructions.md

-## 3. Split Strands
+## 3. Split Strands - Local
 **NECESSARY MODULE/SOFTWARE: samtools/1.18**

 You must now decide whether you want to split your data by strand.
 If you used a stranded RNA-seq kit (common post ~2016, but not guaranteed, you can look up your particular sequencing kit methods or contact the manufacturer if you are uncertain), it is generally recommended to split by strand for optimal visualization of the data in a wiggle track.

 ### If you do not want to split by strand:
 You may skip this step.
-Just note that wherever your final files are stored from the end of [step 2](https://github.com/CalabreseLab/seekr2.0_update_manuscript/blob/main/wiggles/README_general_wiggle_instructions.md#2-downsample-and-merge-replicates) will be the path you input in [step 4](https://github.com/CalabreseLab/seekr2.0_update_manuscript/blob/main/wiggles/README_general_wiggle_instructions.md#4-make-bed12-files).
+Just note that wherever your final files are stored from the end of [step 2](https://github.com/CalabreseLab/seekr2.0_update_manuscript/blob/main/wiggles/README_general_wiggle_instructions.md#2-downsample-and-merge-replicates---local) will be the path you input in [step 4](https://github.com/CalabreseLab/seekr2.0_update_manuscript/blob/main/wiggles/README_general_wiggle_instructions.md#4-make-bed12-files---local).

 ### If you do want to split by strand: